RohithBoppey/kafka-mock-setup/3. multiple partitions/README.md

   * **For a quick 1-partition topic:** You can be "lazy" and just let the producer auto-create it.
   * **If you need a specific partition count:** You **must** create the topic manually *beforehand* using the admin commands, just as we did.
 This is the only way to override the default and get your 4 partitions.

+---
+---

+You are exactly right on both points.
+Your intuition is perfect, and you've hit on one of the most powerful features of Kafka: **horizontal scalability**.

+### 1. Multiple Producers

+You are 100% correct.
+Running the `producer.py` script in two (or two hundred) separate terminals just creates multiple, independent producers.

+* The Kafka cluster is *designed* to handle this.
+It will accept connections and messages from both producers simultaneously.
+* If both producers send a message with the *same key* (e.g., `key_bytes = "30".encode('utf-8')`), Kafka's default partitioner will hash that key and **ensure both messages land on the same partition**, maintaining order for that `user_id`.
+* The system doesn't change at all; it just gets more messages, which is exactly what it's built for.

+### 2. Downstream Consumer Logic

+Again, you are 100% correct.
+The consumer logic **does not change at all.**

+* Your consumer subscribes to the `multi-partition-topic`.
+It has no idea (and doesn't care) if the messages in that topic came from one producer or one thousand producers.
+* It just continues to poll all partitions it's assigned to (in this case, all 4) and consumes messages as they appear, regardless of their source.

+This is the beauty of Kafka's "decoupling": the producers and consumers are completely independent of each other.
+All they share is the topic.